catallo/ht/README.md

 To use ht, you'll need an OpenAI API key.
 The good news is that due to its low token usage, it's an incredibly budget-friendly tool.

 ht is written in Dart.
 This means it's one single binary that you can easily add to your system's PATH.
-You won't have to deal with Python virtual environments or other complexities.
+No messing around with Python virtual environments or other complexities.

 ##### Downloads